Omicron is less likely to cause long-term Covid, study finds

-Studies by researchers at King’s College London indicate that the Omicron variant is less likely to cause a long-lasting Covid compared to Delta.
+Studies by researchers at King’s College London reveal that the Omicron variant is less likely to cause a long-lasting Covid compared to Delta.
 This was the first peer-reviewed survey to report this risk.

-The odds of experiencing prolonged Covid were 20-50% lower during the Omicron spread period compared to the Delta variant season, depending on age and time since vaccination.
+The odds of experiencing prolonged Covid were 20% to 50% lower during the Omicron spread period compared to the Delta variant season, depending on age and time since vaccination.

 Prolonged Covid is defined as the presence of new or ongoing symptoms for four weeks or more after the onset of illness.
 These symptoms include fatigue, shortness of breath, loss of concentration and joint pain.
 They can negatively affect daily activities and, in some cases, be very limiting.